nortikin/sverchok/docs/nodes/curve/approximate_nurbs_curve.rst

   * **C2** : Continuity of the second derivative all along the Curve.
   * **C3** : Continuity of the third derivative all along the Curve.
 Available only for the "Parametrization" method.
   * **CN** : Infinite order of continuity.
 Available only for Parametrization method.

-* **Type**.
-The way how the parametrization is calculated.
-Available only for the FreeCAD_ implementation and when the "Parametrization" method is used.
-The available values are:

-  * **Chord Length**.
-Parameters of points are proportionate to distances between them.
-  * **Centripetal**.
-Parameters of points are proportionate to square roots of distances between them.
-  * **Uniform**.
-Parameters of points are distributed uniformly.

 Outputs